 - Filter what you see, hear and say.
 This is a huge, huge topic.
 We are and we do everything we see, hear and say.
 Don’t believe me?
 Imagine this: a teenager boy goes home from school everyday to find his dad drunk, mistreating his mom all the time, telling him he is a nobody and that he’ll end up in jail someday.
 This teenager hears insults everyday and sees violence everyday.
 In school, they make fun of him because everybody knows how things are at home.
 Even his inner voice tells him he is a nobody and has no future.
 What do you think his future looks like?
 It seems pretty dark.
 Unless this teenager finds a mentor or a friend that helps him change, he’s going to a bad place.
 And unfortunately, this happens to us too.
 If we tell ourselves that we look bad, that we are no good for anything, that we have no meaning, our subconscious will eventually believe it and we’ll become what we fear the most.
 We have to be very selective of the things we say to us, of what we watch on TV or what we hear on the radio.
 BE POSITIVE.
 Say nice things to yourself.
 Watch yourself in the mirror and give a compliment everyday.
 Stop watching those reality shows that don’t have any meaning.
 And stop listening to those negative comments other people say.

 - Socialize.
 When we are making changes, it feels daunting and sometimes we give up.
 But that’s okay, we can start back up again, learn from our lesson and continue on.
 But we can’t do it alone, not on this life.
 I encourage you to find a friend, or friends, that love you and support you.
 Talk to them about the changes you are trying to accomplish and they will help you.
 You might have to find new friends if the ones you have don’t help you, you don’t want your friends making you feel bad.
 But there are places where you can find this support, such as in Church, or by joining a team.
 This will also serve to boost up your confidence because if you start speaking to strangers, you will see that you can do it and you won’t be intimidated by that.
 I personally couldn’t go to a person and say “Hi” but after trying it, now I say “Hi” to everybody, I smile and look them in the eye.
 How cool is that?
 Try it for yourself.
 Next time you go to a public place, start saying “Hi” to strangers.
-It’s okay if they respond back, and it feels even better when they do.
+It’s okay if they don’t respond back, and it feels even better when they do.

 - Self-care.
 I have trouble with this one personally but I think it’s very important as well.
 I find it that when I look nice, I feel better.
 And I don’t mean to use your pretties clothes, or use make-up everyday to hide all the imperfections, or to buy all the expensive perfumes.
 I mean use clothes that flatter you (that make you feel nice), do your hair differently, use lipstick, put on earrings, seat down and breathe for a minute.Take at least 5 minutes every day for this kind of stuff.
 Take 5 minutes every day to pamper yourself.
-Discover what you life for you, what makes you feel special.
+Discover what you like for you, what makes you feel special.
 It doesn’t matter what others say; it’s what you feel.
 Love yourself.
 I’d also like to add here to eat well and healthy; this also makes me feel good about myself.
 So take a few extra minutes to plan your meals and snacks, it does make a difference.

 - Organization.
-This connects a little to “Self Care” because it also makes me feel better when I’m organized.
+This connects a little to “Self-care” because it also makes me feel better when I’m organized.
 If everything around the house is always chaotic, it gets really messy and my spirits are down.
 And if I’m not feeling well, I can’t make my family feel well and I end up feeling like a failure because I’m not the perfect mom who always has dinner ready on time, the house is not always clean, the kids are not always kids (haha) and it feels like the world is about to end.
 We DO NOT have to be perfect.
 But if we get organized, and have a plan, more times than not, things will work out on their own.
 I usually have a weekly meal plan and I recommend you start one if you don’t already have one.
 This one thing helps us out immensely and it makes me feel good about myself.
 We also try to have a cleaning schedule and laundry schedule, and although it doesn’t always work out the way we planned, it is a lot easier than having to do all the cleaning in one day, or all the laundry in one day; that’s very tiring to do.
 So get more organized, and you’ll feel like you’ll get more accomplished and that will make you feel better.

 - Goals.
 I’m a goals person; I write down things I want to accomplish and the date I want to get it done.
 Does it always work out like planned?
 No. But when I do finally accomplish a goal, it feels wonderful and I feel accomplished.
-I’d like you set goals for yourself, short term and long term.
+I’d like you to set goals for yourself, short term and long term.
 Start small, and work yourself up.
-Since you are working on your self esteem, start applying some (or all) of the tips you read here, not all at the same time.
-You can start by ready for 5 minutes each day for a week.
+Since you are working on your self-esteem, start applying some (or all) of the tips you read here, not all at the same time.
+You can start by reading for 5 minutes each day for a week.
 Then, add on a 5 minute exercise for the second week.
-For the third week, add healthy eating and planned your meals.
+For the third week, add healthy eating and plan your meals.
 Don’t try to do everything at the same time because you will feel overwhelmed.
 Break it in little pieces and start working towards your goals.
 If by the fourth week you are falling behind on some of the goals you’ve set yourself, you’re probably overdoing it.
 Identify the areas you need work on the most, and start working on those first.
 You can do it!

 - Have fun.
 Last but not least, have fun!
 Enjoy the process and try not to be too hard on yourself.
 We all make mistakes, we all fall down.
 But it’s important to learn and get back up and continue on.
 Today, I laugh at my past self.
 I don’t feel sorry for myself because I am the person I am today because of my experiences.
 We all go through difficult times, some harder than others.
 But if we focus on the positive, and learn from those lessons, we’ll be better equipped to help others that are going through.
 So enjoy your journey and know that everything happens for a reason.
 We might not see it today, but I’m sure that we’ll see it in the future.